anirbanghoshsbi/Learning_Record/Learning_Record.md

 **To Remember**: 1.
 I am missing on revision , so add it to the list tomorrow.
 2. Be more resourceful keep record.
 3. Revised all topics on 05/09/2018.

+**Date : 03/09/2018 Time : 11:30

+**Things I worked on :**
+1. Completed a text generation using LSTM project in keras.
+2. ML algorithm from scratch data  on   Linear Regression.

+**To Remember**: 1.
+I am missing on revision.
+3. Revised all topics on 11/09/2018.Slow down on revision as I might not have a very good mental condition to learn or revise as of today.